Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 - How did your injury occur?

-- How do your symptoms changed your typical day and activities?
+- How have your symptoms changed your daily activities?

 - Does your pain vary during the day?